zhengqili/unsupervised-learning-intrinsic-images/README.md

 #### Training on the BigTime dataset:
 * Download the BigTime dataset from our website: http://landmark.cs.cornell.edu/projects/bigtime/BigTime_v1.tar.gz
-* Change path variable "saw_root" to the path of SAW dataset; Change path variable "IIW_root" to the path of IIW dataset; Chnage path variable "train_root" to the path of BigTime.
+* Changing path variable "saw_root" to the path of SAW dataset.
+Changing path variable "IIW_root" to the path of IIW dataset.
+Changing path variable "train_root" to the path of BigTime.
 * build C++ code in "data/krahenbuhl2013/"
-* Change to "self.isTrain = True" in python file "/options/train_options.py", and run:
+* Changing to "self.isTrain = True" in python file "/options/train_options.py", and run:
     python train.py